nginx/unit-docs/source/index.rst

 configured via API.
 The design of the server allows reconfiguration of specific application parameters as needed by the engineering or operations.

-| Current latest version is 1.8.0, released on March 1, 2019.
+| Current latest version is 1.9.0, released on May 30, 2019.
 | See the changelog `here </CHANGES.txt>`_.

 The sources are distributed under the Apache 2.0 license.